Eric Haase Player Props: Tigers vs. Red Sox

-The Detroit Tigers and Eric Haase, who went 1-for-3 last time in action, take on Tanner Houck and the Boston Red Sox at Comerica Park, Saturday at 4:10 PM ET.
+The Detroit Tigers and Eric Haase, who went 1-for-3 last time out, battle Kutter Crawford and the Boston Red Sox at Comerica Park, Sunday at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Red Sox.
+In his previous game he had a one-hit showing (1-for-3) against the Red Sox.

 Eric Haase Game Info & Props vs. the Red Sox